 The selection qualifications for the State and National Superintendent of the Year include: meeting the needs of their students, demonstrated communication strength, a commitment to professional development and growth, and significant community involvement.
-Additionally, at the state and regional levels, NJASA has an additional qualification that addresses service with the county affiliate and NJASA.

 The New Jersey Association of School Administrators is an organization of chief education officers and school administrators who lead school districts in New Jersey’s 21 counties.
 The Association’s mission is to ensure a superior statewide system of education.
 Through ongoing professional training and education, the Association shares knowledge among its members about best practices from both educational and administrative perspectives.
 Its goal is to move education forward by ensuring the highest quality of instruction for all New Jersey children.
 The Association is located at 920 West State Street, Trenton, New Jersey 08618-5328.
 For more information -- PH: 609.599.2900 / Fax: 609.599.9359 / website: www.njasa.net.

 Due to the complexity of educational topics, NJASA has released a series of videos to help parents and taxpayers better understand the issues.
 Each video can be accessed on a special NJASA YouTube channel at www.youtube.com/user/TheNJASA or by clicking on the YouTube icon on the NJASA website, www.njasa.net.